Notification Process for Brief Absences for Medical or Personal Reasons

 For more information about the voluntary withdrawal process, contact Stephanie Rankin, Associate Dean of Students for Student Success.

 A medical withdrawal for a physical health or mental health reason is defined as a withdrawal from the College for at least the remainder of the semester in which it is initiated.
 The withdrawal may extend through subsequent semesters depending on the nature and course of the health concerns.
 The transcript will indicate “W” for all current courses.

-A medical withdrawal for physical or mental health reasons is requested voluntarily by the student or the student’s parent or guardian and may be approved if, in the judgment of a licensed medical or mental health provider, it is determined to be in the best interest of the student.
+A medical withdrawal for physical or mental health reasons is requested voluntarily by the student and may be approved if, in the judgment of a licensed medical or mental health provider, it is determined to be in the best interest of the student.
 A Medical Withdrawal Documentation Form must be signed by the student and completed by the student’s treatment provider.
-The Form must be submitted to the Associate Dean of Student for Counseling and Health Needs who also speaks with the student, before the withdrawal can be authorized.
+The Form must be submitted to the Associate Dean of Students for Counseling and Health Needs, who also speaks with the student, before the withdrawal can be authorized.